Siddu1357/MERN_Stack/README.md

 # MERN Stack

+This Repo consists of all the projects, we do in the journey of mastering the MERN Stack

-Modern Real Estate Market Place
+## Project #1: Modern Real Estate Market Place